-In February 2026, Anthropic closed its Series G at a $380B post-money valuation, led by GIC and Coatue.
-That marks a roughly 6× increase in just 12 months — from $61.5B in early 2025 — driven by reported ARR growing to approximately $30B.
+In May 2026, Anthropic closed its Series H at a $965B post-money valuation, surpassing OpenAI as the most valuable private AI company.
+That is up from $380B at the February 2026 Series G (led by GIC and Coatue) — a roughly 16× increase in about 15 months, from $61.5B in early 2025 — driven by reported ARR growing to approximately $30B.

 The per-share math